learnk8s/learnk8s.io/_blog/why-kube/index.md

 You should package those dependencies alongside its application.

-And so you end up dealing with dozens configurations that are the same, but different in their special way.
+And so you end up dealing with dozens of configurations that are the same, but different in their unique way.

-You shouldn't treat the infrastructure as an after thought.
+You shouldn't treat the infrastructure as an afterthought.

 You should look after your dependencies and package them as you develop the application, right from the beginning.